Axway/amplify-fusion-labs/asynchronous-integration/assets/zoho-api-instructions.md

 9. Create a "server-based application"
    - Name the client "Axway Amplify Integration"
-   - Set the Homepage URL with the root URL of your Amplify Integration Control plane
+   - Set the Homepage URL with the base URL of your Amplify Integration Control plane
    - Add "/design/oauth2/callback" to the same URL for the Authorized redirect URL![server-based application](zoho-api-instructions/image5.png)